-P-Literary Analysis through Film
+P-Literary Analysis through Film Course #3184

-College Prep: Fulfills UC/CSU Elective ("g") requirement.
 Description: Literary Analysis through Film is an academic elective for English Language Arts designed to introduce students to analyzing elements of literature using film as a text.
 By using film as a text, the course sets a foundation and enhances student comprehension, analysis, criticism and appreciation of non-fiction, fiction, drama and basic cinematic techniques.